Joseph Pilates

-Joseph Hubertus Pilates (9 December 1883 – 9 October 1967) was a German physical trainer, writer, and inventor.
+Joseph Hubertus Pilates (December 9, 1883 – October 9, 1967) was a German physical trainer, writer, and inventor.
 He is credited with inventing and promoting the Pilates method of physical fitness.
 He patented a total of 26 apparatuses in his lifetime.

 Biography

 Early life

 Joseph Hubertus Pilates was born on 9 December 1883 in Mönchengladbach, Kingdom of Prussia.
-His father, Heinrich Friedrich Pilates, was a metal worker and prize-winning gymnast; his German-born mother was a naturopath.
+His father, Heinrich Friedrich Pilates, was a metal worker of Greek descent and prize-winning gymnast; his mother was a naturopath.

 Pilates was a sickly child.
 He suffered from asthma, rickets, and rheumatic fever, and he dedicated his entire life to improving his physical strength.
 He was introduced by his father to gymnastics and body-building, and to martial arts like jiu-jitsu and boxing.
 By the age of 14, he was fit enough to pose for anatomical charts.
 Pilates came to believe that modern lifestyles, poor posture, and inefficient breathing lay at the roots of ill-health.
 He devised a series of exercises and training techniques, engineering the equipment, specifications, and adjustments needed to teach his methods.

 Early boxing, circus and self-defense trainer career

 Pilates had been a gymnast and bodybuilder.
 In 1912, he moved to England.
-There, he was a prize fighter, circus performer, and self-defence trainer at police schools and Scotland Yard.
+There, he was a prize fighter, circus performer, and self-defense trainer at police schools and Scotland Yard.